Wire Transfer Fraud: prevention, best practices and recovery

 What are the steps to recover funds from wire transfer scams?

-Let’s start with the bad news: with this type of fraud, fund recovery is never guaranteed.
+And unfortunately, with this type of fraud, fund recovery is never guaranteed.
 If you’ve been scammed, it’s highly unlikely you’ll ever see this money again, and your odds diminish with each passing hour.

 However, when you’re a victim of online fraud, there is little you wouldn’t try to save your company.
 Here are the steps to take to try and get your funds back: